-Leave of Absence status may be renewed up to five years.
-By October of the fifth year, the office will notify the Student Progression Committee Chair that the student is in the last year of leave of absence.
-The Student Progression Committee Chair will arrange a meeting with the student to review enrollment at ICP.
+Leave of Absence status may be renewed up to two years.
+The Candidate Progression Committee Chair will arrange a meeting with the student to review enrollment at ICP.
 The purpose of the meeting will be to explore and determine possibilities for future matriculation.
-If a student exhausts the five-year period the student becomes withdrawn.
+If a student exhausts the two-year period, the student becomes withdrawn.
 If the student wishes to become active again the student is required to engage in the admission process.